fpsom/BH2023-Wastewater-Report/paper/paper.md

 ## Metadata survey (preliminary) analysis

-The survey was circulated across various networks, including the [ELIXIR Wastewater Surveillance Working Group](https://www.covid19dataportal.org/partners?activeTab=Working%20groups), as well as through social media, receiving approx. 21 responses within 48 hours.
+The survey was circulated across various networks, including the [ELIXIR Wastewater Surveillance Working Group](https://www.covid19dataportal.org/partners?activeTab=Working%20groups), as well as through social media, receiving approx. 25 responses within 48 hours.
 A preliminary analysis of these results yield the following insights:

 1. There is significant variation in the perception of the significance of the various metadata fields, with the vast majority of them fluctuating between **necessary** and **optional**.
-2. `Collection date` (100%), `Geographic location (country and/or sea)` (80.95%) and `Sewage type Description` (80.95%) had the strongest indicators, with over 80% of the responses identifying them as **necessary**.
+2. `Collection date` (100%), `Geographic location (country and/or sea)` (80%) and `Sewage type Description` (80%) had the strongest indicators, with over 80% of the responses identifying them as **necessary**.
-3. No metadata were consistently identified as **not required**. `Sample storage location` had the strongest response in this category with 42.86% responding as such, followed by `Sample transportation time` (38.10%), `Receipt date` (33.33%), `Sample transportation date` (28.57%) and `Sample transportation temperature` (19.05%).
+3. No metadata were consistently identified as **not required**. `Sample storage location` had the strongest response in this category with 44% responding as such, followed by `Sample transportation time` (32%), `Receipt date` (32%) and `Sample transportation date` (28%).

 Finally, the following additional metadata were suggested (grouped conceptually per theme):